 2026 AUTUMN TOUR

 We’re excited to be back on the road this autumn with Words of Love; superb short stories from great writers about people in and out of love.
-Touring from Friday 25th September to Thursday 3rd December to sixteen venues across the Borderlands.
-If you’re a booker or represent an interested venue it’s not yet too late to be included, so do get in touch!
+Touring from Friday 25th September to Thursday 3rd December across the Borderlands.

 ARCHIVE OF PREVIOUS PRODUCTIONS

-The readers toured Haunted, classic and contemporary ghost story readings, on and around Halloween in 2018 and again in 2019.
+Haunted, classic and contemporary ghost story readings, toured on and around Halloween in 2018 and again in 2019.
 During the Covid crisis of 2020/2021 more classic ghost stories were recorded for listening on You Tube.
-The Border Readers returned to live touring in Spring 2022 with a different theme – Many Deadly Returns, celebrating 21 years of Murder Squad, the north of England’s leading association of crime writers.
-They continued in 2023 with Murder They Write, more gripping crime stories by Murder Squad co-founders Ann Cleeves, Martin Edwards and Cath Staincliffe.
-In autumn 2024 & spring of 2025 the readers were back on the road with Land Lines, short stories with a contemporary countryside setting, from Helen Dunmore, Deborah Moggach, Tim Pears, Adam Thorpe & Jo Scott.
-Our most extensive overall tour to date it played a total of 19 venues across the wider region.
+The Border Readers returned to live touring in Spring 2022 with a different theme; Many Deadly Returns which celebrated 21 years of Murder Squad, the north of England’s leading association of crime writers.
+That theme continued in 2023 with Murder They Write, gripping crime stories by Murder Squad co-founders Ann Cleeves, Martin Edwards and Cath Staincliffe.
+In autumn 2024 and spring of 2025 the readers were back on the road with Land Lines, short stories with a contemporary countryside setting from Helen Dunmore, Deborah Moggach, Tim Pears, Adam Thorpe and Jo Scott.

 Programmes 2018 – 2022 toured contemporary and classic short stories by: Chez Brenchley, Elizabeth Bowen, Amelia B Edwards, Elizabeth Gaskell, Muriel Gray, Elizabeth Jane Howard, Edith Nesbit, Christine Poulson, Muriel Spark and Oscar Wilde.